 Expense of renderings, models and mock-ups requested by the Principal Representative other than those described in the designated services;

-Expense of mail, deliveries, mileage for local travel other than that necessary for the performance of Basic Services, and expense travel for special consultants as per Article 1 Basic Professional Services.
+Expense of mail, deliveries, mileage for local travel other than that necessary for the performance of Basic Services, and expense travel for consultants per Article 1 Basic Professional Services.
 Reimbursement of travel expenses is to be based on reasonable and necessary travel costs within the limits of State/Federal per diem rates as published in the travel section of the State Controller’s Fiscal Rules, Meal and Incidental Per Diem Rates, Appendix A1; and

 Expense of any additional insurance coverage or limits, including professional liability insurance, requested by the Principal Representative in excess of that required in Article 8.